Are you frustrated that you’re not getting the results you want?

 - Email sequence – demonstrate the value I can bring and allow visitors to get to know me before I try to sell them something.
 To sell £x of product I need Y number of email subscribers

-- Lead Magnet in exchange for opt-in (check out list of lead magnet ideas)
+- Lead Magnet in exchange for opt-in

 - Lead Generation – my customers spend most time on Facebook so use Facebook ads to get leads.
 It’s important to think about who your customers are, and how to best reach them.

 Remember this is currently in reverse order because I find it easier to think things through in this way, but do what works best for you.
 I’m not going too much into the details about planning in this article, I just wanted to mention a few points and to stress the importance of actually making one, which I’ve now done.

 If you find you’re not following your plan then find out why.
 If you’re: